-Tim is an experienced paramedic, healthcare manager and lecturer.
-As Deputy Head of School he is responsible for the provision of paramedic courses and the paramedic staff teaching team across both the Chelmsford and Cambridge campuses.
+Tim is an experienced academic, healthcare manager and paramedic.
+As Deputy Head of School he is responsible for the provision of public health and healthcare management courses and the staff teaching team across both the Chelmsford and Cambridge campuses.

 Tim also held a number of management positions within the ambulance service, clinically and operationally at junior, middle and senior management levels.

-Alongside this, he holds roles with the Health and Care Professions Council (HCPC) as a Partner on Fitness to Practice panels and a Visitor assessing universities paramedic courses for approval.
+Alongside this, he holds roles with the Health and Care Professions Council (HCPC) as a Visitor assessing universities paramedic courses for approval.
 He sits on the College of Paramedics Education Advisory Committee.
-He has a bank contract as a Paramedic with the East of England Ambulance NHS Trust.

 Hayes T (2019) UK Contributor: Fuchs, S. and Klein, B.L., 2019.
 Paediatric Education for Prehospital Professionals.
 3rd edition rev. Burlington: Jones & Barlett Learning.

 Hayes, T. (2014) Key contributor to: Chrispin, P. & Morris L. (2014) East of England Ambulance Service NHS Trust Clinical Manual, 2nd edition.
 Somerset: Class Publishing

 Hayes, T. (2011) Chapter on Critical Care Paramedic in Hawkes-Frost, L. & Nicholls, T. (2011) Pain: an ambulance perspective, Somerset: Class Publishing

 Hayes, T. (2022) Presentation on ‘Why UK paramedics are leaving ambulance services to work clinically elsewhere in the NHS’, Association of Ambulance Chief Executives Ambulance Leadership Forum.
 6th September.
 Nuneaton